ryan3-10/stack_implementation/README.md

 # stack_implementation

-This school project opens up a file of infix expressions, and does the following for each expression, using a Stack ATD:
+This program opens up a file of infix expressions, and does the following for each expression, using a Stack ATD:
 1. Displays the infix expression
 2. Converts the infix expression into a postfix expression
 3. Displays the postfix expression